Proximal indirect comparison: Numerical results

 \subsection{Real data example}

 Proximal indirect comparison allows for treatment effect estimation via transportability in the presence of unobserved effect modifiers.
-For a real data application of our method, we make use of the individual-level patient data from two global weight management RCTs, namely SCALE (clinicaltrials.gov ID NCT03552757, \cite{davies2015efficacy}) and STEP-2 (clinicaltrials.gov ID NCT01272232, \cite{davies2021semaglutide}).
+For a real data application of our method, we make use of the individual-level patient data from two global weight management RCTs, namely SCALE [clinicaltrials.gov ID NCT03552757, \cite{davies2015efficacy}] and STEP-2 [clinicaltrials.gov ID NCT01272232, \cite{davies2021semaglutide}].
 While these trials are inherently longitudinal, we ignore this structure for the sole purpose of illustrating our method.
 Whenever a subject deviates from the predetermined protocol at randomization, we treat the subsequent weight measurements as missing.
-Hence, the causal effects defined below should be interpreted as full compliance effects, rather than the intention-to-treat effects outlined in the statistical analysis plans of the chosen RCTs.

-The active treatments are once-daily liraglutide, \(3.0\) mg or \(1.8\) mg in SCALE and once-weekly semaglutide, \(2.4\) mg or \(1.0\) mg in STEP-2, injected subcutaneously, all of which are glucagon-like pepetide-1 (GLP-1) agonists.
-Both RCTs are placebo-controlled with placebos administered matched to their respetive active treatments.
+The active treatments are once-daily liraglutide, \(3.0\) mg or \(1.8\) mg in SCALE and once-weekly semaglutide, \(2.4\) mg or \(1.0\) mg in STEP-2, injected subcutaneously, both of which are glucagon-like pepetide-1 (GLP-1) agonists.
+Both RCTs are placebo-controlled with placebo administration matched to their respective active treatments.
 These superiority trials are designed to show the efficacy of semaglutide and liraglutide for weight loss among overweight or obese adults with type-2 diabetes.
 However, the study populations in the RCTs can differ in practice due to the sampling of study participants.
-Since the studies were conducted \(5\) to \(6\) years apart, a concern for the transportability of treatment effect is the potential drift in social determinants of health which are unmeasured in both RCTs.
-The main objective of the statistical analysis is to provide a head-to-head comparison of the treatments liraglutide versus semaglutide in the study population of STEP-2, taking into account the unobserved social determinants.
+Since the studies were conducted \(5\) to \(6\) years apart, a concern for the transportability of the treatment effect is the potential drift in social determinants of health which are unmeasured in both RCTs.
+The main objective of the statistical analysis is to provide a head-to-head comparison of the treatments liraglutide versus semaglutide in the study population of STEP-2, taking into account unobserved social determinants.